 Morabay Seeb means Apple Preserves.
-Moraba means preserves and Seeb is apple in Farsi.
+Moraba is preserves and Seeb is apple.
 Morabay Seeb is a delicious and beautiful preserve made with golden delicious apples.
 I like the fragrance of this variety but any firm cooking apple will work well for this recipe.
-Unlike other heavier preserves in Morabay Seeb the apples are poached quickly in a light syrup until they are tender but firm, and the syrup thickens as the apples cook.
+Unlike other heavier preserves, the apples in this moraba are quickly poached in a light syrup until they are tender but firm.
+Because of the natural pectin in apples, the syrup thickens as the apples cook.

 Core then peel the apples, cut the apples in half through where the core was.
 Rub a lemon slice over the cut apples to keep them from browning.
 Make the syrup and add the apples in a single layer to the saucepan.